DCS-Skunkworks/dcs-bios-arduino-library/README.md

 # DCS-BIOS Arduino Library

+## About this fork

+The DCSBIOSKit fork contains various fixes to the dcs-bios-arduino-library that have not yet made their way to the official [DCS-Skunkworks](https://github.com/DCS-Skunkworks/dcs-bios-arduino-library) fork.

+## What is DCS-BIOS?

 This is an Arduino library that makes it easy to write sketches that talk to DCS-BIOS.

 For more information and documentation, see the [DCS-BIOS FlightPanels Project](https://github.com/DCSFlightpanels).
 The example "OneOfEverything" is a good place to start looking for controls to use.